roman-andriiv/roman-andriiv/README.md

 - 👋 Hi, I’m @roman-andriiv and it`s my studying accout with small testing projects
 - 👀 I’m interested in Java Developing, related technologies and something new
-- 🌱 I’m currently learning programming languages such as Java and SQL(PostgreSQL)
+- 🌱 I’m currently learning programming languages such as Java, JS and SQL(PostgreSQL)
 - 📫 How to reach me:
 🔹SKYPE:
     roman.andriyiv;